ChanderG/clearwater-guide/patches/README.md

 Another set of patches (`crest`, `cassandra`) setup the right version of Cassandra to use.
 This is beacause the originally used versions were too old, not available anymore.

 The patch for `infra` changes a sub-dependency version for a dependency to compile correctly.
 For `memcached`, the tests have been disabled in the compilation process as they failed for whatever reason.

+The patch for `astaire` includes a hard dependency which for some reason is only marked as "recommends".
+Without this extra package, [this](https://github.com/Metaswitch/clearwater-docker/issues/80) issue occurs.